Mictronics/readsb/README.md

 ## Modifications:

+* Aircraft metadata stored in browsers indexed database can be modified through web form.
 * Added new map controls to maximise space for plane list and better handling on mobile devices.
 * Use GNU Argp for program help.
 * Added support for local connected Mode-S Beast via USB.